 - A great team is essential.
 To make an event that really stands out, you need creativity, attention to detail, strategic thinking and collaboration.
 The best events have the best teams behind them – both internal teams, and teams involving external collaborators.
 Within the agency you need people who will support each other, step in when things get busy, are prepared to offer opinions about what does and doesn’t work, and who are ready to drop what they’re doing at a moment’s notice to help out when things get difficult - and they will get difficult.
 Next, collaborating well with people outside the agency is vital.
 You need to make sure that your initial plans are in line with the vision of your academic steering committee and your client (if your event is not CME accredited), and that your plans for delivering the event are clear and in alignment with all of the external parties involved.

 - The goal is to make it look easy.
 As event organizers, if we’ve done our job well no one will notice we’ve done any work at all.
 Everything goes well and seems right, natural, organic and simple.
 It looks easy.
 That’s why planning and making contingencies is vital, as is the ability to think on your feet under pressure, especially when something happens that you couldn’t have prevented.

 - Events are a great educational tool.
 Is there a substitute for giving doctors the chance to meet lauded experts, learn about best clinical practice and discuss their questions?
 Well-delivered events stay with participants for all the right reasons.
 If the educational content of the meeting can be used as enduring material this will add value for participants and make the event even more worthwhile.

-Event organisation is challenging but ultimately worthwhile.
+Event organization is challenging but ultimately worthwhile.
 Bringing together experts from all over the world and giving them the best atmosphere in which to exchange information and learn from their peers ensures the greatest benefits for all participants.
-Ultimately the goal is improved outcomes for patients, and the better an event is organised the greater these benefits will be.
+Ultimately the goal is improved outcomes for patients, and the better an event is organized the greater these benefits will be.